GMA Network: 1990s

 In 1992, the Philippine Congress passed a law granting the network to operate for another 25 years.
 The network then targeted international reach in the 1990s.
 Through its relay stations, GMA programs were seen across the country as well as Southeast Asia.
 GMA programming started airing in 60 American cities and parts of South America through the International Channel Network.

 GMA was selected to be the official broadcaster for the 1995 World Youth Day, when Pope John Paul II visited the country again.
 During the same year, popular TV shows Eat Bulaga! and Okay Ka, Fairy Ko! began broadcasting on GMA after TAPE Inc., the programs' production company, refused an ABS-CBN proposal to buy the airing rights of the two shows.
 Around the same time, the network launched a UHF channel subsidiary, Citynet 27, several new shows (including weekly late-night show Bubble Gang), as well as the late night news program Saksi.
 The network also adapted the 700 Club series as The 700 Club Asia.

-In 1995, GMA founded its film production company, Cinemax Studios (renamed to GMA Films in 1998) for the film Run Barbi Run.
+In 1994, GMA founded its own film production company, Cinemax Studios (renamed to GMA Films in 1998, then GMA Pictures in 2019) for the film Run Barbi Run, marking the second film production studio owned by another network after Star Cinema (founded in 1993 by ABS-CBN).
 In 1998, the company produced the biopic film José Rizal, then the most expensive Filipino film produced, and had a successful run, garnering many accolades and nominations from award-giving bodies.

 GMA formally changed its corporate name in 1996 to GMA Network Inc., with the acronym 'GMA' now standing for Global Media Arts.
 In 1999, GMA aired the Filipino language television news program GMA Network News, originally an English language newscast, then a rarity in Philippine television.

 GMA was the first Philippine broadcaster to receive a Peabody Award for Investigative Reporting in 1999.
 Later, Citynet 27 became EMC, the first local music video-oriented TV channel, which became part of the short-lived Channel V franchise called Channel V Philippines.
 GMA broadcast the international millennium television special 2000 Today.
 The network then began airing 24-hour broadcasting until the National Telecommunications Commission (NTC) released and implemented a new set of rules and regulations with its affiliated free-to-air TV networks in 2001.
-Menardo Jimenez officially announced his retirement as president and CEO of the network in the same year, with Felipe Gozon assumed his office in concurrent capacity as the chairman of the network.